 Public open spaces/car parks

-If you have concerns about rat sightings for the Council’s own land and buildings (for example council car parks or open spaces) please contact our Customer Services team on 01702 318111
+If you have concerns about rat sightings for the Council’s own land and buildings (for example council car parks or open spaces) please contact our Customer Services team by making a report online

 Commercial food premises

-If you have concerns about rats or mice regarding Commercial Food premises, please contact our Customer Services team on 01702 318111.
+If you have concerns about rats or mice regarding Commercial Food premises, please contact our Customer Services team by making a report online.

 Did you know?